ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_secret_masking.rst

 A transformed copy of a secret, such as a base64 encoded, URL encoded, hashed, or upper-cased version, is a different string.
 It is not masked unless it is registered as well.
+The one exception is JSON string escaping.
+Because most of the output Ansible produces is JSON, a secret is also masked where it appears in its JSON-escaped form, for example a secret containing a double quote, a backslash, a control character, or a non-ASCII character, both with and without ``\uXXXX`` escapes.
+You do not need to register the escaped JSON form yourself.

 Values shorter than 4 characters are never registered, and this happens without any warning or error.
 This applies to values registered implicitly, such as a ``no_log`` module option, a plugin option marked ``secret: true``, or a prompt input, as well as to values passed to the ``register_secret`` filter.